Modular exponentiation: Direct method

 The most direct method of calculating a modular exponent is to calculate b^{e} directly, then to take this number modulo m.
 Consider trying to compute c, given b = 4, e = 13, and m = 497:

 One could use a calculator to compute 413; this comes out to 67,108,864.
 Taking this value modulo 497, the answer c is determined to be 445.

-Note that b is only one digit in length and that e is only two digits in length, but the value b^{e} is 8 digits in length.
+Note that b is only one digit in length and that e is only two digits in length, but the value b^{e} is eight digits in length.

 In strong cryptography, b is often at least 1024 bits.
 Consider b = 5 × 10^{76} and e = 17, both of which are perfectly reasonable values.
-In this example, b is 77 digits in length and e is 2 digits in length, but the value b^{e} is 1,304 decimal digits in length.
-Such calculations are possible on modern computers, but the sheer magnitude of such numbers causes the speed of calculations to slow considerably.
+In this example, b is 77 digits in length and e is two digits in length, but the value b^{e} is 1,304 decimal digits in length.
+Such calculations are possible on modern computers, but the sheer magnitude of such numbers causes the speed of calculations to drop considerably.
 As b and e increase even further to provide better security, the value b^{e} becomes unwieldy.

 The time required to perform the exponentiation depends on the operating environment and the processor.
 The method described above requires Θ(e) multiplications to complete.